Biology at Dordt

 As a biology major, you will learn how to ask good questions and develop a range of lab skills—from culturing bacteria to assessing an ecosystem’s biodiversity.

-Our project-based labs, teacher assistantship positions, and summer research opportunities will allow you to work alongside your professors and gain research experience, giving you a competitive advantage in your career or post-grad training.
+Our project-based labs, teacher assistantship positions, and summer research opportunities will allow you to work alongside your professors and gain research experience, giving you a competitive advantage in your career or post-graduate training.

-- Study off-campus through Au Sable Institute of Environmental Studies, which offers summer courses and field work in Michigan, Washington, and South India, or the Creation Care Program in Belize or the South Pacific.
+Study off-campus through Au Sable Institute of Environmental Studies, which offers summer courses and field work in Michigan, Washington, and South India.
+Another option is the Uganda Studies Program, great for pre-health professionals, giving you the opportunity to work with medical personnel in Uganda taking courses in infectious diseases and microbiology.

 - A cadaver lab.